fingerprintjs/fingerprintjs-pro-react/README.md

 For support or to provide feedback, please [raise an issue on our issue tracker](https://github.com/fingerprintjs/fingerprintjs-pro-react/issues).

+If you require private support, please email us at oss-support@fingerprintjs.com

 ## What is FingerprintJS?

 ### FingerprintJS Pro is the fraud detection API for your business